tburrows13/SpidertronEnhancements/README.md

     - Press *Enter* or *U* near a vehicle whilst riding a spidertron to fit the spidertron inside it
 - Quick exiting of spidertrons
     - Press *U* to exit or re-enter the spidertron
-- Press *Shift + Q* over a spidertron to select a remote from your inventory connected to that spidertron
+- Press *Shift + Q* whilst hovering your cursor over a spidertron to select a remote from your inventory connected to that spidertron
 - A spidertron's items are spilled on the ground when it dies instead of being deleted

 Known Bugs / Limitations
 -----

 - Spidertron equipment grids and logistics cannot function whilst the spidertron is not active
-- Compatibility with Spidertron Weapon Switcher is a little unstable.
+- Compatibility with [Spidertron Weapon Switcher](https://mods.factorio.com/mod/SpidertronWeaponSwitcher) is a little unstable.
 It will work for the vast majority of the time, but there is the definite possibility of a crash, so please ensure that you are saving regularly if using these mods together.

 -----